-- Commits or threatens to commit physical harm to another person. - Possesses or uses tobacco, alcohol and/or drugs on or near the school campus. - Possesses a weapon or any object deemed as a weapon. - Damages or destroys property belonging to a student, the school or a teacher. - Swears, makes rude gestures, or engages in bullying or harassment.
+- Commits or threatens to commit physical harm to another person. - Possesses or uses tobacco, alcohol and/or drugs on or near the school campus. - Possesses a weapon or any object deemed as a weapon. - Damages or destroys property belonging to a student, the school or a teacher. - Engages in bullying or harassment.

 Students exhibiting behavior that is grossly insubordinate, disrespectful, or aggressive may be immediately removed from class and referred to the Dean of Students & Culture.
-Students who refuse to participate in class and whose lack of participation significantly disrupts the general learning situation may be immediately removed from class and referred to the Dean of Students & Culture.
+Students who refuse to participate in class and whose lack of participation significantly disrupts the general learning situation may have their parents contacted through email and/or phone call from the teacher.
+If the behavior persists, then it will result in the student being immediately removed from class and referred to the Dean of Students & Culture.